jewelshkjony/fast-cli/README.md

 🏃‍♂️‍➡️ A Smarter and More Efficient Way to Develop MIT App Inventor 2 Extensions.
 Say good bye to @annotations.

+> Credit: The idea of the installation process and the project structures is inspired by [RUSH](https://github.com/shreyashsaitwal/rush-cli/tree/main).
+Thanks a ton, Shreyash 👍🎁

 ## 🌟 Features
 - Java 8 support, including lambda expressions (`()->`).
 - Support for Kotlin language to writte extension components.